The Complete Guide to Starting Guitar

 How to find your ideal guitar teacher

-One of the common challenges when starting guitar lessons is finding the right guitar teacher.
-In our recent article “How to Find an Exceptional Guitar Teacher,” we explain the mistakes many students and parents make during the beginning of guitar journey.
+One of the common challenges when starting guitar lessons is finding the right guitar teacher for you.
+In our article “How to Find an Exceptional Guitar Teacher,” we explain the mistakes many students and parents make during the beginning of guitar journey.
 Typical mistakes include:

 • Starting with an ordinary guitar instructor and then switching to a better one later